gridai/grid-docs/docs/features/sessions/pause.md

 ![](/images/sessions/autopausing.gif)

-## Pause a session using a cron job
+## Pause a Session Using a Cron Job

 You can use Github Action cron to pause a session